-The Canteen is currently only operating on Thursday's at lunchtime.
-We do not provide lunches and only sell snacks and frozen treats.
+The Canteen is currently only operating on Thursday's at lunchtime to purchase snacks and frozen treats only.

 Child Protection Lessons

 As part of the Personal Development, Health and Physical Education curriculum, students participate in Child Protection lessons during one term of the year.
 These lessons help children to identify dangerous or uncomfortable situations and encourage them to seek help from trustworthy adults.
 Some lessons may involve the naming of parts of the body.
 Child Protection lessons have been developed by the Department of Education and are an important priority for schools.